qidi-community/Plus4-Wiki/content/chamber-temperature-manager/README.md

     {% endif %}
 ```

-Make sure that this macro gets called on each layer change by adding it to the layer change machine g-code section in the Printer defition in your slicer.
+Now make sure that this macro gets called on each layer change by adding it to the layer change machine g-code section in the Printer defition in your slicer.

-For example:
+As an example for Orca Slicer:

 ![Layer Change Macro Addition](./image.png)

-## What it does

-The point of this macro is to keep ramping up the chamber exhaust fan speed if the chamber temperature is above the target chamber temperature.

-The further above the target the chamber temperature is, the faster it runs the chamber exhaust fan.
-This is an attempt to keep the chamber temperature from overheating

-- It turns off the exhaust fan is the chamber is below the target temperature
-- If the chamber is above 70C, then it turns on the exhaust fan full blast, to prevent overheating (or try to)
-- If the chamber is more than 3C warmer than the target then it slowly ramps the exhaust fan speed

-For example:

-- If the chamber temperature is more than 8C above the target, then the exhaust fan is set to 100%
-- If the chamber temperature is 4C above the target, the exhaust fan is at 20%.
-At 5C above, the fan is set 40%, and so on.
+Prusa Slicer, Qidi Slicer, Qidi Studio, and others all have a similar machine code definition section within the printer definition.

+## An Added Bonus

+Generally speaking, with the above management Gcode is place, it's possible to print PLA/PETG with the door closed without issues.
+The lid should still be removed, or at the very least propped open, when printing with PLA/PETG.